 Welcome to Spain!
 Upon arrival at the airport, a driver will greet you and provide a private transfer to your hotel.
 After checking in to your hotel, the rest of the day is free to begin your discovery of Madrid, the capital city of Spain.
 Madrid has been the capital of Spain since 1561 under King Philip II.
 The city’s rich cultural heritage and impressive architectural monuments reflect Spain’s status as a world power in the 16th century.

 The afternoon and evening are at your leisure to explore Madrid at your own pace.
 To truly experience the culture, take a tour of the city’s tapas bars.
-This lively custom is part of the everyday life in Madrid.
+This lively custom is part of everyday life in Madrid.
 Locals socialize with friends and colleagues at casual bars, where they enjoy a glass of wine accompanied by appetizers called “tapas.”
-Check out a bar called Cazorla (Calle Castelló 99) for authentic Andalusian tapas.
-You could also try La Colonial tapas bar (Calle Jorge Juan 34) to enjoy the stylish atmosphere and gourmet tapas made from the freshest ingredients.
+Enjoy the stylish atmosphere and gourmet tapas made from the freshest ingredients.

 You’ll have a free morning for more sightseeing in Madrid.
 You can continue exploring the city’s charming historic quarter or visit another museum.
 If you’re interested in Impressionist art, visit the Museo Thyssen-Bornemisza or if you prefer contemporary art, then the Centro de Arte Reina Sofía is a wonderful choice.

 Another fascinating site in Granada is the Albaicín, the old Arab quarter.
 This medieval neighborhood is characterized by its narrow cobblestone streets and typical Andalusian whitewashed houses.
 Keep an eye out for the traditional carmenes, charming houses with flourishing gardens.
-The word “carmen” originates from the Arab word “karm” that means vine, and the houses took on this name because of their distinctive gardens full of grape vines, fruit trees and flowering plants.
+The word “carmen” originates from the Arab word “karm” which means vine, and the houses took on this name because of their distinctive gardens full of grapevines, fruit trees, and flowering plants.
 For a truly exotic experience, pamper yourself with a spa treatment at the exquisite Hamman Al Ándalus.
 This Hammam, Arab Baths, offers an exceptional example of Islamic architecture and design, featuring typical decorative tiles and inspiring arches.